arthurbrenno/intellibricks/README.md

 `CompletionMessage` extends the base `Message` class and includes an additional attribute:

 - **`parsed`**
-  Contains the deserialized structured data as defined by the `response_format` parameter provided in the `CompletionEngine` method.
+  Contains the deserialized structured data as defined by the `response_model` parameter provided in the `CompletionEngine` method.
 This allows for type-safe access to the response data.

 #### 3. `Usage`